-Bolded terms are defined in the Definitions section of these guidelines.
+Bolded terms (apart from headings) in these guidelines and appendices are defined in the Definitions section.

 1. Prescribing competencies for endorsement for scheduled medicines

 As required by the Board's ESM registration standard, if you are applying for an endorsement for scheduled medicines you must be able to demonstrate that you have the required prescribing competencies to have your registration endorsed for scheduled medicines.